NCSU-Libraries-Ansible-Roles/passenger-rhel7-apache/README.md

 ### Required variables

-Values for the following variables must be set when running this role.
+Values for the following variables must be set when running this role:

-`web_server_name` is the fully qualified domain name `vhost_shortname` is the short name given to the vhost in the puppet configuration for this server
+* `web_server_name` is the fully qualified domain name
+* `vhost_shortname` is the short name given to the vhost in the puppet configuration for this server

 ### Optional variables